kubernetes-sigs/bom/README.md

 bom can take a deeper look into images using a growing number of analyzers designed to add more sense to common base images.

+Go binaries found in images and in files passed with --file are listed with the Go modules they were built from, as recorded in their embedded build information.

 The SBOM data can also be exported to an in-toto provenance attestation.
 The output will produce a provenance statement listing all the SPDX data as in-toto subjects, but otherwise ready to be